 While today is the main day for the basilica, they do make much over the two saints John as well.
 I do too.
 For my "onomastico", as the Italians call it, or "name day" I claim both the Baptist and the evangelist.
 That way I get two says in the summer (don’t forget the feast of the Beheading of St. John the Baptist) and one in the winter.

-And let us not forget that the Lateran Basilica is a Major Patriarchal Basilica.
-There are lots of minor basilicas in Rome and throughout the world There are five Patriarchal Basilicas in Rome to go with the five ancient patriarchal sees, four major patriarchal basilicas and one minor.
+And let us not forget that the Lateran Basilica is a Major Papal (formerly Patriarchal) Basilica.
+There are lots of minor basilicas in Rome and throughout the world There were five Patriarchal Basilicas in Rome to go with the five ancient patriarchal sees, four major patriarchal basilicas and one minor.
 How did that happen?
 The patriarchs always were allocated (symbolically) a basilica in Rome, thus Constantinople, Alexandria, and Antioch, had St. Peter’s in the Vatican, St. Paul’s outside the walls, and St. Mary Major.
 When Jerusalem was added as a patriarchate it was assigned St. Lawrence outside the walls, though it remained a minor basilica.

 The Bishop of Rome as Patriarch of the West had the Lateran Basilica obviously.
 And he still does, even though the Pope seems to have dropped the title of Patriarch of the West (remember that?).
 Interesting move that.
 And now some of the Orthodox are irritated that the Pope dropped the title.

-I opined a long time ago that by dropping the title the Pope might be signalling that he is not patriarch of the West ONLY, but patriarch of pretty much everywhere (except for outer space, which I think belongs to someone else whom I shall not name).
+I opined a long time ago that by dropping the title the Pope might be signaling that he is not patriarch of the West ONLY, but patriarch of pretty much everywhere (except for outer space, which I think belongs to someone else whom I shall not name).